graphcommerce-org/graphcommerce/packages/magento-varnish-purge/README.md

 ## Enabling handling of PURGE requests in your GraphCommerce project

-TODO, but in short:

-- Add middleware for rewriting PURGE requests to api route
+Add middleware for rewriting PURGE requests to api route:

 - Implement api route that invokes handlePurgeRequest for each store

 ## Configuring Magento to send PURGE request to your GraphCommerce application